metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 The Titans and Patriots were contending against one another in the wild-card round of the postseason two years ago.
 Tennessee was able to triumph thanks to a ground game headlined by Derrick Henry as well as the Patriot offense stalling on way too many drives.

 The biggest change this year comes with New England featuring a rookie quarterback joined by an assortment of weapons at his disposal.
 Stalling is very unlikely to be a defining theme for the Patriots this week.

+#### _Weather_

+Cold, but not much rain or wind expected

+***

+Patriots -6.5

+***

+**New England covers if**
+the Titans are simply unable to overcome all their deficiencies on offense.

+**Tennessee covers if**
+the coaches manage to work around all the injuries robbing them of their key weapons on offense.